lukaszkutylowski/DiscountApp/README.md

 *DiscountService* class contains *calculateDiscountPrice* API method and some private methods.
 *calculateDiscountPrice* method choose way to calculate discount: for standard client or premium client.
 *calculateStandardDiscount* is executed when clientPremium variable is false, *calculatePremuimDiscount* when is true.
-Discaunt is calculate when price is bigger than 1000.
+Discount is calculate when price is bigger than 1000.
 In this situation standard client get 10% discount, but in other situation 0%.
 Premium client always get 5% discount, but when price is bigger than 1000 then discount is 15%.
-*applyDiscount* is reused mathod for all ways to calculate discount.
+*applyDiscount* is reused method for all ways to calculate discount.

 *Image shows DiscountApp class which realized calculations*
 ![alt text](/.readmeimages/image2.jpg)